 Adventures on land include exploring the surrounding jungle where hidden caves can be explored and where exotic flora and fauna can be seen.
-Deep-sea fishing is an active sport in these waters as well; the promise of a day’s catch might include Mahi Mahi, Kingfish, Marlin or Sail Fish.
+Deep-sea fishing is an active sport in these waters as well.

 1. Go on a tour provided by one of the two great dive shops in town.
 It is $40 USD per person.

-There are sea turtles living in the bay that visitors will see while snorkling, enjoy this incredible experience.
+There are sea turtles living in the bay that visitors will see while snorkeling, and enjoy this incredible experience.